hargoniX/bachelor/thesis/thesis.typ

 Kani is implemented as a code generation backend for the Rust compiler.
 However instead of generating executable code, it generates an intermediate representation of @CBMC @cbmc.
-While @CBMC is originally intended for verifying C code, by using this trick Kani can make use of all the features that already exist in @CBMC.
+While @CBMC was originally intended for verifying C code, by using this trick Kani can make use of all the features that already exist in @CBMC.
 By default, Kani checks the following properties of a given piece of Rust code: